 This exhibit of Chavez’s life and work from the early 1970s until his death in 1993.
 José was present for many of Cesar’s actions.
 This exhibit includes behind-the-scenes looks at farm worker protests and fasts, as well as moving images of Chavez’s funeral.
 It refreshes our memories of the impact of Chavez on all of the efforts continued today on behalf of workers, and introduces young people and new immigrants to Cesar’s life and work.
 Click here to see some of this exhibit.

 "Latina" spans the four decades of José's career, focusing solely on Hispanic women across the United States and their everyday lives, loves, and relationships.
 This exhibit allows the viewer to see parallels across the experiences of Latinas of different ethnicities, of different ages, of immigrant backgrounds or many generations native-born.
-It debuted atPeace College in Raleigh, North Carolina, in 2008 and showed most recently at Kings College in Fall 2013.
 Click here to see some of this exhibit.